 What is an Analog Synthesizer?

-In analog synthesis, sound is produced with continuously fluctuating electrical voltages inside the instrument.
-These voltages usually originate from a Voltage-Controllable Oscillator (VCO) or a Noise Generator, which together provide several core timbres that get combined and altered by additional analog circuits, like Voltage-Controllable Filters (VCFs) and Voltage-Controllable Amplifiers (VCAs), which allow the user to change the overall tone color and loudness of the sound, respectively.
+The fluctuating voltages in an analog synthesizer usually originate from a Voltage-Controllable Oscillator (VCO) or a Noise Generator, which together provide several core timbres that get combined and altered by additional analog circuits, like Voltage-Controllable Filters (VCFs) and Voltage-Controllable Amplifiers (VCAs), which allow the user to change the overall tone color and loudness of the sound, respectively.
+Below, you can see the Moog Minimoog Model D—one of the most iconic and important analog synths of all time.

 As digital technologies became more affordable in the 1980s, analog synthesis fell out of vogue.
 The resale value of classic analog synthesizers plummeted, and in the 1990s many up-and-coming musicians snatched up classic analog synths in pawn shops, garage sales, and the like at record low costs.
 Their embrace of these "obsolete" analog instruments eventually led to a resurgence of interest in analog designs.
 Today, analog synthesizers are back in full force and coexist alongside their digital counterparts.
 They can take any number of forms: monophonic or polyphonic keyboards, desktop or rack units, parts of a modular system, and more.
 While most things we think of as "classic" analog synths take the form of a keyboard, it's important to keep in mind that "analog" really just means that the sounds are generated and processed by specially-designed analog circuits.